-To repair small damages (less than 5cm) on the canopy cloth, you can use the rip stop tape.
-Greater damages, including stitches and lines must be repaired by a specialized repair shop.
+To repair small damages (less than 5cm) on the canopy, you can use the rip stop tape.
+Greater damages, including stitches and lines, must be repaired by a qualified repair shop.
 Damaged lines should be replaced by a Triple Seven dealer.
 When replacing a line it should always be compared with the counterpart for adjusting the appropriate length.
-After the line was repaired, the wing should be inflated before flying, to ensure that everything was done correctly.
+After replacing a line, the wing should be inflated before flying, to ensure that everything was done correctly.
 Major repairs, such as replacing panels, should only be carried out by a Triple Seven distributor or Triple Seven.
 If you are unsure about the damage or in any doubt please contact Triple Seven.